eetueklund/fastq_analysis/README.md

-# Allin1
+# fastq_analysis
-## Paired fastq file all-in-one analysis script.
-Quality Control, BWA Alignment, Samtools, sendsketch, bcftools, AMRFinder+, confindr, multiqc...
+## Paired fastq file analysis script.
+Quality Control, BWA Alignment, Samtools, bcftools, Kraken2, MIDAS, AMRFinder+, multiqc...

 ### How to use:
 All fastq files should be located in current working directory.
 Have all script files either in current working directory or ./scripts directory.

-First argument should be the date in YYMMDD format.
+First argument is the output directory name to be created.
 This is where all files will be moved to.

 Optional second argument is the string "runAMR".
-This tells the program to run AMRFinder+.
+This tells the program to run AMRFinder+ and also creates a consensus sequence.
 (Run time ~doubles)

-Conda Environment is automatically created and downloads all required packages if the environment does not already exist. (conda install step sometimes fails.
+Conda Environment is automatically activated.
+If it does not already exist, a fastq_analysis conda environment is created and downloads all required packages
+                                                                        (conda install step sometimes gets stuck.
 This step should be containerized in the future)

 ### EXAMPLES:

         Command: bash master.sh 230321

-        Command: bash scripts/master.sh 230321 runAMR
+        Command: bash scripts/master.sh 230321_CRE runAMR

-### 1. Reference Preparation and indexing
+### 1. FASTQ Analysis Steps

-        - Done in a for loop through all fastq files.
         - fastp preprocesses and filters raw reads
+        - top kraken results are extracted using run_classifier.sh as a taxonomy and contamination check
+        - MIDAS is used as a double check for contamination
-        - sendsketch matches current fastq file to a reference sequence and downloads it using ncbi-genome-download
+        - sendsketch from BBTools matches current fastq file to a reference sequence and downloads it using ncbi-genome-download
         - bwa index, samtool faidx, and picard dict are run on the reference sequences
         - bwa mem alignment is performed
         - samtools used for indexing, BAM creation, and sorting
-        - bcftools to make a consensus sequence based on read files
         - optionally AMRFinder+ finds Antimicrobial resistance genes
-            - This also creates a consensus fasta sequence from the .bam alignment file
+            - This also creates a consensus fasta sequence from the .bam alignment file using bcftools

-### 2. Sample QC and cleaning

         - fastqc is run on all fastq files and sorted bam files
-        - confindr determines levels of contamination in read files
         - qualimap multi-bamqc is performed on all sorted bam files
         - multiqc combines QC metrics into an html
-        - write_summary.py writes and excel file with key QC metrics for all fastq files
+        - write_summary.py writes a summary excel file with key QC metrics and other results for all fastq files
-        - directory is cleaned and unnecesary/large files are deleted or zipped.
+        - directory is cleaned and unnecesary/large files are deleted or zipped
+        - all results from the above tools will be in the results directory